hammer147/next-auth-email-mongodb/README.md

 NEXTAUTH_URL="http://localhost:3000"

 # Random Secret - You can make one with $ openssl rand -base64 32
+# When using JWT, you need to generate a HS512 key: $ openssl rand -base64 172 | tr -d '\n'
 # Use a Git Bash terminal if the command doesn't work
 # https://next-auth.js.org/configuration/options
 NEXTAUTH_SECRET=""